Why study for a fine art degree? What does fine art mean? And can you find a job as a fine artist? Read on to find out...

 Many fine artists follow what is known as a ‘portfolio career’, working in a range of different roles or on different projects.
 This makes for a flexible lifestyle where you can build your artistic practice while taking advantage of any opportunities that arise.
 Among the jobs you can get with a fine art degree are teaching roles in education or in the community, curating at museums or galleries, artist residencies and commissions, art therapy, gallery management and much more.

 We’ll prepare you for your career as a fine artist throughout your studies.
 We’ll encourage you to develop an impressive professional portfolio of your work that demonstrates your artistic and technical skills to employers after you graduate.
 You’ll also get plenty of opportunities to build up your work experience; Level 2 module Collaborative Creativity helps prepare you for real-world collaborative projects through a relevant placement that will help to build your networks and enable you to consider your career pathway.
-The module is further supported by professions-facing workshops from Sunderland Futures, the University’s careers service, and a weekly lecture series called Creative Lives, where you’ll hear from artistic practitioners from different disciplines and stages of their careers.
+The module is further supported by professions-facing workshops from the Employability and Enterprise Hub and a weekly lecture series called Creative Lives, where you’ll hear from artistic practitioners from different disciplines and stages of their careers.

 We’ll also provide you with practical employment skills throughout other modules, such as how to apply for funding, how to secure exhibition space, and how to promote yourself to employers.
 All this extra career support will enable you to begin to plan for your future as a creative professional.